DE-JL/cs2620-hw3/notebook.md

 ### Process Structuring

 - Star topology vs. $K_3$?
-    - Star would be much simpler, but communication would be constrained to central node.
+    - Star would be simpler, but communication would be constrained to central node.
-    - $K_3$ would low direct messaging between hosts, but more complex for each host to maintain.
+    - $K_3$ would allow direct messaging between hosts, but more complex for each host to maintain.
         - It is more **P2P**, not entirely sure how they would "discover" each other.
     - Star should be fine because we don't care that much about network throughput in this design exercise.